Procurement: Sourcing and acquisition

 Procurement is one component of the broader concept of sourcing and acquisition.
 Typically procurement is viewed as more tactical in nature (the process of physically buying a product or service) and sourcing and acquisition are viewed as more strategic and encompassing.
+The term procurement is used to reflect the entire purchasing process or cycle, and not just the tactical components.
+Procurement software (often labeled as e-procurement software) manages purchasing processes electronically.